 \section{Abstract}

 Given a monocular video, the goal of video re-rendering is to generate views of the scene from a novel camera trajectory.
 Existing methods face two distinct challenges.
 Geometrically unconditioned models lack spatial awareness, leading to drift and deformation under viewpoint changes.
-On the other hand, geometrically-conditioned models depend on estimated depth and explicit reconstruction, making them susceptible to depth inaccuracies and calibration errors.

-We propose to address these challenges by using the implicit geometric knowledge embedded in the latent space of a large 4D reconstruction model to condition the video generation process.
+On the other hand, geometrically conditioned models depend on estimated depth and explicit reconstruction, making them susceptible to depth inaccuracies and calibration errors. \\\\ We propose to address these challenges by using the implicit geometric knowledge embedded in the latent space of a large 4D reconstruction model to condition the video generation process.
 These latents capture scene structure in a continuous space without explicit reconstruction.
 Therefore, they provide a flexible representation that allows the pretrained diffusion prior to regularize errors more effectively.
-By jointly conditioning on these latents and source camera poses, we demonstrate that our model achieves state-of-the-art results on the video re-rendering task.
+By jointly conditioning on these latents and camera poses, we demonstrate that our model achieves state-of-the-art results on the video re-rendering task.